cbwall/Sierra-plankton-CSIA/README.md

   <img align="center" src="https://github.com/cbwall/Sierra-plankton-CSIA/blob/main/output//photos/Fig1.sitemap_2.png" width="65%" height="60%">
 </p>

-*Overview*:  We used CSIA-AA to ask whether zooplankton in high-elevation alpine Lakes of the Sierra Nevada Mountains obtain their AA~ESS~ from in-water producers (particulate organic matter dominated by microalgae and benthic algae) or from terrestrial C~3~ plants (sedges, pines, and broadleaf deciduous trees).
+*Overview*:  We used CSIA-AA to ask whether zooplankton in high-elevation alpine Lakes of the Sierra Nevada Mountains obtain their essential amino acids (AA<sub>ESS</sub>) from in-water producers (particulate organic matter dominated by microalgae and benthic algae) or from terrestrial C3 plants (sedges, pines, and broadleaf deciduous trees).
 We sampled 7 Lakes and 1 pond across an elevation gradient (2500-3200m) and measured environmental conditions (temperature, pH, DOC, TDN, TDP, chlorophyll-*a*).
-We analyzed the AA~ESS~ carbon isotope values of three primary producer groups and zooplankton consumers as both a community size-fraction (>350um) and individual taxa.
+We analyzed the AA<sub>ESS</sub> carbon isotope values of three primary producer groups and zooplankton consumers as both a community size-fraction (>350um) and individual taxa.

 # File Directory
 The file directory contains folders and scripts (Rmd) to be run in RStudio.
 The folders house data, output, and raw + polished figures.